Bronitt/IUAdditions/README.md

-Thшы mod was created for PR to the original mod
+This mod was created for PR to the original mod